jordanmontt/RewriteToolsSet/README.md

 ### Rewrite Changes Browser

-Before the rule is applied to one or many classes, the Changes Browser will be opened.
+Before the rule is applied to one or many classes, the Changes Browser will open.
 This is a tool that shows all the changes that will be made and how the methods will be changed.

 ### Rewrite Rule Loader